rboubaya75/The-Thumbnailator/README.md

 # **Brief: The Thumbnailator**

-I have  undertaken this project in the framework of my professional training to become ** AZURE Cloud Developer ** at SIMPLON School in partnairship with Microsoft.
+I have  undertaken this project in the framework of my professional training to become ** AZURE Cloud Developer ** at SIMPLON School in partnership with Microsoft.

 ## Why the project was launched ? :